WeceW/cv-api-v2/README.md

 ## Built with

 - [NestJS](https://docs.nestjs.com/)
+- TypeORM

 ## Good to know

-- Most of the routes are protected and requires authentication
+- Most of the routes are protected and require authentication

+## Deploy (to render.com)
+Push to branch `master`